-The city is full of curious street art if you have time for a wander.
+The city is full of curious, and ever changing, street art if you have time for a wander.
 Here is a selection.
 See if you can find more!

 Melbourne is famous for its arcades and laneways.
 There are many hidden art works tucked around street corners, little surprises waiting to be discovered.